 - Review your credit file.
 Start by getting a copy of your credit file, and go through all the credit enquiries and other details on record.
 Count the total number of enquiries and reference against the enquiries you know you have made (ie. loan, utility and card applications).
 Flag any enquiries that are unfamiliar or which you can't recall approving.

 - Follow up on unfamiliar enquiries.
 If you have identified an enquiry you don't remember approving, then now's the time to contact the lender associated with it.
 Find out what the enquiry was made for and why to establish whether you approved it or not.
 Note that sometimes you can give approval simply by ticking a box on a form.
 For example, if you consent to receiving credit limit increase offers on your credit card, and then accept an offer, it could lead to a new enquiry on your credit file.

 - Submit a request for incorrect details to be removed.
 If you have followed up on unfamiliar enquiries and still feel that authorisation was not properly given, you can submit a request to the credit reporting body to have it removed.
 Make sure your request is to the CRB who provided you with your credit file, as details may vary between them.
-For example, if you got your credit file from Veda, you would submit a request to Veda to have incorrect listings removed.
+For example, if you got your credit file from Equifax, you would submit a request to Equifax to have incorrect listings removed.